bbauska/UofM-Inter-with-JavaScript/readme.md

 [Advanced Coding Techniques
 [120](#advanced-coding-techniques)](#advanced-coding-techniques)

 [Week 4-01.
-Code With Me: Randomizing Your Images Using Arrays (8:10) [120](#week-4-01.-code-with-me-randomizing-your-images-using-arrays-810)](#week-4-01.-code-with-me-randomizing-your-images-using-arrays-810)
+Code With Me: Randomizing Your s Using Arrays (8:10) [120](#week-4-01.-code-with-me-randomizing-your-images-using-arrays-810)](#week-4-01.-code-with-me-randomizing-your-images-using-arrays-810)

 [Week 4-02.
 Code With Me: Using LightBox (9:48)